ProductLab-1/API_Module/README.md

         2. Assignment: giph upload
             * upload a screenshot of the address of your giph upload.
 The filename in your repo should be "giph_postman_screenshot_yourname"

 3. Now its time to build your own APIs and databases.
 There are one of two options you can choose.
+(Only do one!)
     * Option 1: [Build and query your own non-relational database](https://docs.strapi.io/dev-docs/quick-start#_1-install-strapi-and-create-a-new-project)
         * Once you complete setting up your Strapi db experiment with some REST API queries.
 Review the possible queries [here](https://docs.strapi.io/dev-docs/api/rest)
         * **Required work to be uploaded to your github repository:**